Azure/oil-tank-forecasting-guide/Technical Deployment Guide/README.md

 You will call the retraining web service with new data to fit a new model, update the forecasting endpoint with the new model, forecast unseen data using that model, and update the Power BI report to display the new forecast.

 In *Tank Level Forecasting > R*, source the file *TankLevelRetrain.R* to retrain the model and update the endpoint.
+This step is set to retrain the model using data from *1970/1/8* through *1970/1/14*.

 - In VS15 ***Solution Explorer***, navigate to *R > TankLevelRetrain.R*.
 - Right-click *TankLevelRetrain.R*, and select ***Source Selected File(s) with Echo***.
 - Wait until the retraining is complete.

 Similarly, source the file *TankLevelForecast.R* to forecast unseen data using the new model.
+The data forecast are from *1970/1/15* through *1970/1/21*.

-Finally, update the published Power BI report to display the new forecast by updating its filter to select data from *1970/2/5* to *1970/2/9*.
+Finally, update the published Power BI report to display the new forecast by updating its filter to select data from *1970/1/15* through *1970/1/21*.

 - Go to the [Power BI](https://powerbi.microsoft.com) site, and sign in.
 - Open the navigation pane on the left.